lob/lob-openapi/README.md

 The CLI tool used by `make bundle` can do much more than bundle a multiple file spec into a single file.
 It can convert specs between `YAML` and `JSON`, fully dereference a spec, and more.

+## Contributing / Workflow

+To contribute, whether adding / modifying an endpoint or working on the tooling, start by making a branch.
+(As we build out the full tooling in the roadmap, everything will key off of the branch name, although that is not currently relevant.)

+This project uses CI/CD; as you push your branch to github, github actions will run tests and, if those tests pass, build release artifacts (bundled spec, postman collection, ...) and push them to your branch on github under the `dist/` directory.
+Because the CI/CD cycle on github pushes additional commits to your branch, you will either need to pull those commits or force push (`git push -f`) when pushing additional work to the branch.
+Don't be afraid to force push: the actions build each artifact anew on each push.

 ## Style Guide and linting